mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

       'score': 150.0
     })
   account_manager = AccountManager(database)

   initial_score = account_manager.get_score(username='joe123')

   self.assertEqual(150.0, initial_score)
 ```

-All I did was inline the code that was previously in `setUp` but the code is now immensely easier to read.
-Everything the reader needs is right there in the test, and it now has a clear structure of [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert).
+All I did was inline the code that was previously in `setUp` but it made a world of difference.
+Now, everything the reader needs is right there in the test.
+It also has a clear structure of [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert), making it easier for anyone familiar with that pattern to understand.

 **The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}

 My experienced readers may think, "That's all well and good for a single test.
 But what happens if you have many tests?
 Won't you end up duplicating the setup code?"

-Prepare yourself for my answer, because you'll likely find it horrifying.
-I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).
+Prepare yourself, because you'll likely find my answer shocking: I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).

 # Dare to violate DRY